 The Ontario Campus

 The 90 acre campus sits near the center of Ontario, Oregon, providing easy access for city residents.
-Major campus attractions include residence halls, a professional-technical complex, a gymnasium/athletic complex and opening January 2013 a state of the art science center.
+Major campus attractions include residence halls, a professional-technical complex, a gymnasium/athletic complex, and a state of the art science center which opened in 2013.
 The College is also the site of the Malheur County/Oregon State University Extension Service and the Eastern Oregon University Outreach Center.

 The Heinz Ore-Ida Sports Complex, located at TVCC, is a top local venue for team sports such as baseball, softball, tennis, and soccer.
 Many regional school and community athletic events are held at the complex.